Lighthouses of Italy: Lago di Garda

 Petteri Kantokari has a photo,

-suggests that a light is displayed, but the tower is not seen in Google's indistinct satellite view.
+shows that a light is displayed, and Bing has a distant satellite view.
 Riva del Garda also has a 6 m

 (20 ft) stone post